Sucralose vs. Aspartame: Are Artificial Sweeteners Bad for You?

 Six high-intensity artificial sweeteners are FDA-approved.
-Aspartame, sucralose, and stevia are among the most popular.
+Below are the three most common sweeteners.

 Aspartame, which appears in NutraSweet and Equal, is made of two amino acids called aspartic acid and phenylalanine.
 Each amino acid is a naturally occurring substance, but aspartame itself is not.

 Aspartame has been an FDA-approved artificial sweetener since 1983.

 Sucralose, popularized under the name Splenda, is made from sucrose that has undergone a chemical process that transforms it into a compound that can't be metabolized by the body.

 Sucralose has been an FDA-approved artificial sweetener for general purposes since 1999.

 Stevia, popularized under the name Truvia, is made of purified extracts called steviol glycosides derived from the leaves of a shrub native to South America.